c2vi/victorinix/docs/ideas.md

 - vic stat
     - show gotten items, their closure size, what would be freed by `vic nix store gc`
     - size of app-data folders
-- vic list app-data
+- vic list (short: ls)
+    - by default lists all  things in sections
-    - list app-data folders
+    - vic list data
-- vic list installed
+    - vic list built
-- vic list registrations
+    - vic list registrations (short: reg)
-- vic list daemons
+    - vic list running
 - vic gui
     - should run the gui
 - shortcuts with only few letters!!!!